National Nut Grower Fruit Growers News Vegetable Growers News Organic Grower Spudman Product Processing GPN Mag

 Post also tests a lot of new technology for other growers.

-When it comes to sustainability, in addition to water management, Agriculture Advisors works a great deal with soil health.
+When it comes to sustainability and water management, Agriculture Advisors works a great deal with soil health.

 “In the old days, the only things we planted were along the river, but we’re now planting in the foothills and places where the soils are just sterile,” Post said.
 “They need some of this microbiology, so we’re doing a lot with carbon nitrogen ratios that we never cared a lot about before.
 We’re putting a lot more organic matter and bringing up microbe numbers to make these soils healthier.”

-Agricultural Advisors is also watching bee management, putting in plant buffers to help feed the bees, and the company tries to post irrigate more than it used to.
+Agricultural Advisors is also watching bee management, putting in plant buffers to help feed the bees.
+The company also tries to post irrigate more than it used to.

 All of Agriculture Advisors’ workers were trained by Henke and George Post, a UC Davis pomologist.